In the workplace, behavior matters more than words

-Sounds familiar?
+Sound familiar?
 Which behaviors are promoting unspoken rules?
 Why?

-I’m not telling you to lower your organization’s ambition.
-But when a company’s visions and goals are disconnected from reality, they fuel skepticism.
+I’m not telling you to lower your organization’s ambition, but when a company’s visions and goals are disconnected from reality, they fuel skepticism.

 That’s why I’m always helping my clients build and promote a culture of transparency.

-Being candid about the reality of how an organization operates, will inspire people to help you.
+Being candid about the reality of how an organization operates will inspire people to help you.
 Doing the opposite will only widen the gap of trust.

-How to deal with the unwritten rules
+How to deal with the unwritten rules in the workplace

 If you are a manager: